amberwu1998/Bioinfo-Computing/final project/README.md

 - **array**: Standard library efficient array operations
 - **gzip**: Standard library compression support

-## Contributing

-If you'd like to contribute to this project, please feel free to fork the repository and submit a pull request.
-Areas of interest include:

-- Support for additional ion types (a-ions, c-ions, etc.)
-- Performance optimizations for large files
-- Enhanced visualization options
-- Additional file format support

-## License

-This project is provided as educational material.
-Please check with your institution for licensing requirements.

-## Author

-Developed as a class project in bioinformatics/computational biology.

-## Acknowledgments

-- Built with Python's standard library and matplotlib
-- Inspired by professional mass spectrometry visualization tools
-- mzXML format specification from ProteoWizard project

 ## References

 - Steen, H., & Mann, M. (2004).
 The ABC's (and XYZ's) of peptide sequencing. *Nature Reviews Molecular Cell Biology*, 5(9), 699-711.
 - mzXML format: https://sashimi.sourceforge.net/schema_revision/mzXML_3.2.pdf

----

-**Note**: This tool is designed for educational purposes and basic analysis.
-For production-level proteomics analysis, consider using established tools like Mascot, SEQUEST, or X!Tandem with appropriate statistical validation.